daithioc95/MS1/README.md

 ## Known Bugs and Fixes
 - Progress Bars
   - When rendered to mobile size, the progress bars for 70% and 80% render to an almost identical size.
-This is a known bug which I plan to correct later on.
+This is a known bug which I plan to correct in the future.

 ## Credits
 ### Content